-When pushed in, selects automatic triggering mode.
+When pushed in, selects AUTOmatic triggering mode.
 In this mode, the oscilloscope generates sweep (free runs) in absence of an adequate trigger; it automatically reverts to triggered sweep operation when an adequate trigger signal is present.
-Automatic triggering is applicable to both the main sweep and delayed sweep.
-When pulled out, selects normal triggered sweep operation.
+On the Model 2522B, automatic triggering is applicable to both the main sweep and delayed sweep.

+When pulled out, selects NORMal triggered sweep operation.
 A sweep is generated only when an adequate trigger signal is present.

-27. Trigger SOURCE Switch.
+24. Trigger SOURCE Switch.
 Selects source of sweep trigger.
 Four-position lever switch with the following positions: